-LANDAUER has three available positions in our two-year CAMPEP-Accredited Radiation Oncology Physics Residency beginning July 1, 2018.
-The current year’s positions will be based in Charlotte, NC, Houston, TX, and Newnan, GA.
+Landauer Medical Physics (LMP), a LANDAUER company, has five available positions in our two-year CAMPEP Accredited Radiation Oncology Physics Residency beginning July 1, 2020.
+The current year’s positions will be based in Newnan, GA (2), Zion, IL (1) and Charlotte, NC (2).

-The residency trains those who want to pursue a career as a clinician in community practice.
-The program offers training with a diverse set of equipment and treatment modalities in addition to an educational experiences in small, private practice therapy centers to large hospital-based departments.
-Through the LANDAUER network, residents have extraordinary opportunities to participate in less commonly performed activities, such as equipment commissioning.
+This is a formal two-year CAMPEP Accredited residency program.
+The intent of the program is to train those individuals who have elected to pursue a career as a clinician in community practice.
+The program will offer the resident training opportunities with a diverse set of equipment and treatment modalities in addition to an educational experience ranging from small private practice therapy centers to large hospital-based departments.
+Through the larger LMP network, residents will have extraordinary opportunities to routinely participate in less commonly performed activities.

 Applicants must have obtained a graduate degree from a CAMPEP-accredited medical physics graduate program.
-Eligible candidates will have completed their graduate requirements no later than June 30, 2018 and be able to begin work on July 1, 2018.
-Preference will be given to individuals with a terminal Master of Science degree.
+Eligible candidates will have completed their graduate requirements no later than June 30, 2020 and be able to begin work on July 1, 2020.
+Preference will be given to individuals with a terminal M.S. degree.

 Applications must be submitted through the AAPM Medical Physics Residency Application Program (MP-RAP).
 Applicants are encouraged to submit early as the number of eligible candidates is expected to exceed the number of interviews granted.
 Required to Apply: Candidates must have the necessary paperwork to work in the United States.
 LMP currently has three residents in the second year of the Residency Training Program and six residents in the first year.